 icacls D:\SQLData /Grant "NT Service\MSSQLServer":(OI)(CI)F

-After you move the master files and restart, you need to configure the system to point to the new location for the model and MSDB databases.
+After you move the primary configuration database files and restart, you need to configure the system to point to the new location for the model and MSDB databases.
 Here is a helper script to run in Management Studio:

 ALTER DATABASE model MODIFY FILE ( NAME = modeldev , FILENAME = 'D:\SQLData\model.mdf' ) ALTER DATABASE model MODIFY FILE ( NAME = modellog , FILENAME = 'D:\SQLData\modellog.ldf' ) ALTER DATABASE msdb MODIFY FILE ( NAME = MSDBData , FILENAME = 'D:\SQLData\MSDBData.mdf' ) ALTER DATABASE msdb MODIFY FILE ( NAME = MSDBlog , FILENAME = 'D:\SQLData\MSDBLog.ldf' )